jberenike/KOLIPOS/README.md

 # Aims
 Our chief aim is to to advance POS annotion in KOLIMO https://kolimo.uni-goettingen.de/.
 As KOLIMO was built for multivariate analyses of Literary/Nonliterary Narrative Texts 1800-1930, we will also solve a few other issues (metadata, database structure).

-[For background and first results see below]
+[For background, first results, and more detailed aims see below]

 Annotation
 - Final numbers evaluation moot